MilkyBoiVR/Echoes/README.md

 # DISCONTINUED PROJECT (for now)

-Is still downloadable but after this project went live, Spark has now got the exact same system, Spark being a tool for Echo VR having a much larger user base than this project, I have decided to stop any future plans and updates with the app (at this moment in time).
-Thanks to everyone who tested the software, I'll be sure to come out with some new stuff somepoint.
+Unexpectedly, the tool **Spark** has released the *same system after the release of this app*.
+But despite this, Spark does have a much larger user base, which will end up leading down to more people using spark over the Echoes application.
+The program can still be downloaded, but (for now) I have stopped any future plans/updates with the project.
+Thanks to everyone who tested out the app and for sharing it (especially this being my first published project).

 ## **DESCRIPTION**